-Kim Kardashian Ruled Met Gala In Body-Hugging Versace: Her Weight Loss Secrets
+Kim Kardashian Ruled Met Gala In Body-Hugging Versace: Her Weight-Loss Secrets

-Kim Kardashian ruled the red carpet at the 2018 Met Gala, where she turned heads in a body-hugging gold Versace dress that spotlighted her famously hourglass figure.
-Kardashian previously revealed that she followed a 10-day liquid weight loss diet to fit into her skintight gown, as the Inquisitr has reported.
+Kim Kardashian ruled the red carpet at the 2018 Met Gala, where she turned heads in a body-hugging gold Versace dress that spotlighted her famous hourglass figure.
+Kardashian previously revealed that she followed a 10-day liquid weight-loss diet to fit into her skin-tight gown, as the Inquisitr has reported.

 Kim attended this year’s Met Gala without husband Kanye West.
 In past years, the fashion-conscious power couple went together.